Skip to content

 Explanation

-• After Maximum Retries: If all retries fail, data is then routed to a fallback sink instead.
+• Fallback Handling: If all retries are exhausted and the operation still fails, the data is routed to a fallback sink.